Last updated January 12, 2023

 We may collect Personal Information from or about you if you are in a jurisdiction other than the U.S. for purposes of your employment or relationship with KPMG.
 Similarly, if you are in the U.S., we may transfer outside of the U.S. the Personal Information we collect from or about you.
 Regardless of where you are located, we may transfer certain Personal Information across geographical borders to KPMG International, other member firms affiliated with KPMG International or to various third-party providers working on our behalf, or we may receive Personal Information in the U.S. or elsewhere transferred from KPMG International, another member firm affiliated with KPMG International or an unaffiliated third party.
 KPMG may also store Personal Information in a jurisdiction other than where you are based, and such jurisdiction may not provide the same level of protection for your Personal Information as your home country.
 By providing your Personal Information to KPMG, you understand that your Personal Information may be collected, transferred and/or stored in a jurisdiction other than your home country.
 Each member firm affiliated with KPMG International is required to safeguard Personal Information in accordance with its contractual obligations and data protection legislation applicable to its provision of services.
 Your Personal Information will only be transferred if appropriate or suitable safeguards are in place.

-KPMG’s participation in Privacy Shield is subject to investigation and enforcement by the Federal Trade Commission.
-In compliance with the Privacy Shield Principles, KPMG commits to resolve all complaints about our collection or use of your Personal Information.
-EU or UK individuals with inquires or complaints regarding our Privacy Shield Statement should first contact Talent and Culture at US-FM HR Privacy.
-Third Party Personnel may address questions by contacting the Contingent Workforce Center of Excellence at US-HR-CWO@kpmg.com.
+The Federal Trade Commission has jurisdiction over KPMG’s compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF.
+In compliance with the DPF, KPMG commits to resolve EU-U.S. DPF Principles-related complaints about our collection and use of your Personal Information.
+EEA or UK individuals with inquires or complaints regarding our handling of Firm Personnel’s Personal Information received in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF, should first contact Talent & Culture by e-mailing us-hrprivacy@kpmg.com.
+Third Party Personnel may address questions by first contacting the Contingent Workforce Center of Excellence at US-HR-CWO@kpmg.com.

 Rights of Firm Personnel